 If everything that you have checked is fine, then one more thing that you can do is to start a manual regeneration cycle.
 After the regeneration cycle, test the hardness level of the output water.

 Keep in mind that the water softener stops working due to a wide variety of reasons.
-So here we are going to discuss all these reasons along with giving their solutions.
+Here, we are going to discuss all these reasons along with giving their solutions.

 Broken or Misconfigured Timer

 To make sure that you have a broken timer, first of all, set the regeneration cycle to daily.
 By doing this, your system will be recharged the following day or night.
-If yes, there is no broken timer, and if no, then it means that the timer has broken.
-And its only solution is to replace it.
+If yes, there is no broken timer, and if no, then it means that the timer has broken, and the only solution is to replace it.

 Choked Brine Injector or Venturi